Fitzgibbon

 Fitzgibbon is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Fitzgibbon, as per the latest Census data, consisted of 82.2% houses and 17.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Brisbane metro's 82.2% houses and 17.8% other dwellings.
-Home ownership in Fitzgibbon was at 21.2%, with the remaining dwellings being mortgaged (41.3%) or rented (37.5%).
-The median monthly mortgage repayment in the area was $1,677, lower than Brisbane metro's average of $1,800.
-The median weekly rent figure for Fitzgibbon was recorded at $385, slightly higher than Brisbane metro's $375.
-Nationally, Fitzgibbon's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.
+Dwelling structure in Fitzgibbon, as evaluated at the latest Census, comprised 82.2% houses and 17.8% other dwellings.
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Fitzgibbon was 21.2%, with the remainder being mortgaged (41.3%) or rented (37.5%).
+The median monthly mortgage repayment in Fitzgibbon was $1,677, below Brisbane metro's average of $1,863.
+The median weekly rent in Fitzgibbon was $385, compared to Brisbane metro's $380.
+Nationally, Fitzgibbon's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing